Protagonists usually fall into one of the following literary patterns or types:

 - The anti-hero: This is the guy your mother would not want you or your sister to date.
 They are often graceless, selfish, sometimes inept, sometimes brilliant beyond measure, manipulative, and/or dishonest.
 Many times other characters are actually drawn to them because of the dark qualities.
 But the anti-hero also exhibits a combination of good and bad qualities.
 Examples – Jay Gatsby – “the Great Gatsby”, Hannibal Lecter – “The Hannibal Film Series”, Michael Corleone – The “Godfather” films, and Shrek fits this mold as well.

 - The tragic hero: This is the person whose bad end is ultimately a result of flaws within oneself (greed, anger, selfishness, etc).
-Tragic heroes can elicit emotions from the audience.
+Tragic heroes can elicit emotions from the audience (negative and positive).
 Aristotle argues that these heroes are relatable because they experience (and many times act on) real emotions like jealousy, rage, fear, sadness, or love.
-They are also thrust into very human situations like the loss of a loved one, war, infidelity, crushed dreams, etc. The tragic hero must transition through a true character arc of somehow losing fortune or fame.
-Most should see characters change from good to evil, king to pauper, savior to sinner, etc. Examples – Anakin Skywalker – “Revenge of the Sith” or Shakespeare’s “Hamlet”).
+They are also thrust into very human situations like the loss of a loved one, war, infidelity, crushed dreams, etc. The tragic hero must transition through a true character arc… many times connected to loss… loss of fortune or fame, or things the character holds dear.
+Characters change from good to evil, king to pauper, savior to sinner, etc. Examples – Anakin Skywalker – “Revenge of the Sith” or Shakespeare’s “Hamlet”).

 - The modern hero This is the average (or sometimes less than average) person who is put in extraordinary circumstances and rises to the challenge.
 Many times this character must overcome internal struggles of conflicts along the journey.
 Example – Forrest Gump